ecn310/course-project-development/team_contract.md

 - For non-urgent queries or feedback, members are expected to provide thoughtful responses within 48 hours.
 - All official group communications regarding task assignments, deadlines, and meeting agendas will be summarized in written form and shared with everyone for clarity and reference.
 - If a member encounters an issue or conflict, they should raise it to the group in a respectful manner, either during the next meeting or via the group chat.

+## F. Additional Protocols
+- Fairness in Warnings: Before each warning is issued, the group should carefully consider whether the individual was given sufficient support or if other factors, such as workload distribution or personal challenges, may have contributed to their shortcomings.
+- Continuous Review: Throughout the project, the group will regularly assess if any members are struggling with their tasks or deadlines, allowing for early interventions and providing support before escalation is necessary.